 Signs that the evil eye is on you

-The most frequent symptoms found among people who claim to have been the victim of the evil eye are above all physical problems that do not improve with the use of medicines: headache, drowsiness, feeling of exhaustion.
+The most frequent symptoms found among people who claim to have been the victim of the evil eye have mostly physical problems that do not improve with the use of medicines: headache, drowsiness, and feeling of exhaustion.

 Is the Evil Eye Real?